What People Can and Can’t Ask You About Your Service Dog

 An emotional support animal (ESA) does not qualify as a service animal under the ADA; though ESAs can be invaluable resources, they are not individually trained to work with disabled people.
 Any animal can become an ESA — no training required.
 (Just think about the news stories about ESA turkeysopens in a new tab and marmosetsopens in a new tab.)
 Because they do not qualify as service animals under the ADA, ESAs are not allowed the same protections and access as service dogs.

-That being said, under the Fair Housing Act (FHA), landlords may not refuse housing to people with disabilities or who require an ESA.
+That being said, under the Fair Housing Actopens in a new tab (FHA), landlords may not refuse housing to people with disabilities or who require an ESA.
 They are allowed to ask for documentation or a letter from a mental health professional that confirms a tenant’s need for an ESA.
+Letters are optional for pet parents of a Psychiatric Service Dog (PSD), but a pet parent of a PSD can also request a letter from a licensed mental health professional if they wish.

 How do I register my dog online?